cj-xu/AbstractTransformation/README.md

 ### Building with Gradle

 The artifact can also be built using [Gradle](https://gradle.org/).
 A configuration file [build.gradle](build.gradle) is provided in the repository.
-For example, in an IDE (e.g. [IntelliJ IDEA](https://www.jetbrains.com/idea/)), one can setup a project for the artifact by opening the build.gradle file as a project.
+For example, in an IDE (e.g. [IntelliJ IDEA](https://www.jetbrains.com/idea/)), one can set up a project for the artifact by opening the build.gradle file as a project.

 ### Interpreting the Analysis Result
-The following Java code is taken from the example of linked lists given in Appendix B of the paper and available.
+The following Java code is taken from the example of linked lists given in Appendix B of the paper and available [here](src/test/java/testcases/paperexamples/Node.java).
 ```java
 class Node {
     Node next;